Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [x] Add a share button
 - [x] Add a feature that can show all list of items
 - [x] Remove duplicate unnecessary Model
+- [x] Add recommendationVC inside slidingtabs
+- [x] Add reviewsVC inside
+- [x] A feature to push to other detailView when click the moviePoster inside detailView itself

 ## BUG